bhatti/formicary/docs/swagger.md

 #### GET
 ##### Summary

-Queries emailVerifications within the organization that is allowed.
+Queries email-verifications within the organization that is allowed.

 ##### Parameters